eoogbe/prime_table/README.md

 $ bundle install
 ```

-To run the development server, run:
+To run the development server:

 ```console
 $ bin/dev